bytefish/bytefish.de/blog/aspnetcore_rebac.md

 ```

 All exceptions in the application then derive from an abstract `ApplicationErrorException`, which requires you
-to define the Error Code for your type of Exception.
+to define the Error Code for the type of Exception.

 ```csharp
 // Licensed under the MIT license.
 See LICENSE file in the project root for full license information.